AIDY-F2N/OAI-UERANSIM/README.md

  # Pre-requisite
 - Tested on Ubuntu 20.04
-- 8CPU and 16GB of RAM
+- 8 CPU and 16GB of RAM